-From to 2007 to 2009, he worked as a Norwegian Research Council research fellow at the department of biology of the University of Oslo, then from 2009-2015 as an Associate Professor and Research Group Leader in Statistics at the Department of Mathematics and Computer Science at the Technical University of Denmark, Copenhagen.
-In 2015, he joined the European Food Safety Authority in Parma to work as a Scientific Administrator in Statistics.
+He started his academic career as a Research Fellow at the National Research Institute for Agrononomy in Avignon, France, 1999-2002 and in Paris 2002-2007.
+From to 2007 to 2009, he worked as a Norwegian Research Council Research Fellow at the department of biology of the University of Oslo, then from 2009 to 2015 as an Associate Professor and Research Group Leader in Statistics at the Department of Mathematics and Computer Science at the Technical University of Denmark in Copenhagen.
+Under the same period, he has been the founder and principal scientist of Swarm, a private consultancy company providing statistical support to public contractors in Scandinavia.
+From 2015 to 2018, he worked at the European Food Safety Authority in Parma as a Scientific Administrator in Statistics.

 In 2018, Gilles Guillot was appointed Vice President Biostatistics, at the International Prevention Research Institute.